 I tried this out with my boat-dwelling neighbours Kelly and Claire.
-Well actually I just told them I was gonna make them famous on Autostraddle and didn’t mention that I would be providing an in-depth and highly accurate analysis of their relationship.
+(Well actually, I just told them I was gonna mention them in a blog post and omitted to say that I would be providing an in-depth and highly accurate analysis of their relationship…)

 Kelly’s card is The Magician and Claire’s is The Hierophant.
 I’ve concluded that this means Claire is totally frustrated by the way that Kelly just wants to DO FUN STUFF all the time, when she’d rather be discussing social history over a goblet of holy wine.
 But Claire helps Kelly to always be true to herself, whilst Kelly keeps Claire’s feet on the ground when she’s getting all theoretical.
 Sex-wise, I’m guessing it’s a hot hot mix of the good old, with plenty experimental stuff too.